 (during last ice age) that gouged and quarried deep U-shaped troughs with steep stone walls throughout the

 monument.
-Many of the glacial U-shaped valleys were then filled with sea water to become the fjords.
-The
+Many of the glacial U-shaped valleys were then filled with sea water to become the spectacular

-walls of these U-shaped fjords are near-vertical and often rise 2,000 to 3,000 feet above sea level, and also
+fjords.
+The walls of these U-shaped fjords are near-vertical and often rise 2,000 to 3,000 feet above sea level,

 Zoom in for a closer view of some of the seals.